lumeland/lume/README.md

 Make sure you have [Deno installed](https://deno.land/#installation).

-Create your first page, for example, by using a Nunjucks template:
+Create your first page, for example, using the Nunjucks file `index.njk`:

 ```html
 ---